The Weinstein Company: Sale efforts, bankruptcy and liquidation

 Reuters reported on October 16, 2017 that TWC had entered talks with private equity firm Colony Capital for the sale of its assets.
 On November 7, 2017, Colony Capital pulled out of acquiring the Weinstein Company.
-Other persons and companies that had expressed interest in acquiring TWC included rapper Jay-Z, Yucaipa Companies, Viacom, Lionsgate (the current home video distributor of TWC and Miramax which ended buying 20% stake of Spyglass Media Group in July 2021 including the Weinstein Company films), Metro-Goldwyn-Mayer (the former U.S theatrical distributor of TWC), A&E Networks, Administrator of the Small Business Administration Maria Contreras-Sweet, Killer Content, Shamrock Holdings, Vine Alternative Investments, Anchorage Capital Group, MSD Capital, beIN Media Group (the current owner of Miramax), Sony Pictures Television, and Versa.
+Other persons and companies that had expressed interest in acquiring TWC included rapper Jay-Z, Yucaipa Companies, Viacom, Lionsgate (the current home video distributor of TWC and Miramax which ended up buying a 20% stake of Spyglass Media Group in July 2021 including the Weinstein Company films), Metro-Goldwyn-Mayer (the former U.S theatrical distributor of TWC), A&E Networks, Administrator of the Small Business Administration Maria Contreras-Sweet, Killer Content, Shamrock Holdings, Vine Alternative Investments, Anchorage Capital Group, MSD Capital, beIN Media Group (the current co-owner of Miramax), Sony Pictures Television, and Versa.
 Contreras-Sweet had proposed turning TWC into a studio run by women, while Killer Content would donate the studio's profits to assault victims.
 If anyone acquired the Weinstein Company, the studio would change its name, and Bob Weinstein agreed to leave the company; he was expected to retain the Dimension Films label.
 All the interested parties had to submit their first-round bids by December 20, 2017.
 On January 4, 2018, the Weinstein Company narrowed its bids down to six parties, with a sales price of below $500 million.
 The studio's owners would not receive any cash from the sale.

 As of November 8, 2017, the Weinstein Company had a debt load of $520 million, including $220 million from its film and television credit facilities, $150 million from production loans, $50 million in corporate debt and $100 million owed to performers.
 The studio expected to find a buyer without declaring for Chapter 11 bankruptcy, against the expectations of most of the interested parties.
 After it appeared that talks collapsed, the company announced it would file for bankruptcy.
 However, after continued negotiations in which New York Attorney General Eric Schneiderman played a role, the TWC board reached a deal in which TWC sold all of its assets for $500 million; after the sales were finalized, the company was renamed and got a new board of directors of which a majority were women.
 However, after an additional $50 million in debt was revealed, the deal collapsed again.

 In order to raise funds, TWC has sold the rights to three of its films, Paddington 2, In the Heights, and The Six Billion Dollar Man, to Warner Bros.
 Pictures.
 On January 19, 2018, TWC indefinitely postponed the releases of some of their films and upcoming projects (e.g. The War with Grandpa, The Upside, Mary Magdalene, and Scream).
 STX Entertainment later acquired the distribution rights to The Upside, while Scream was sold to Paramount Pictures and Mary Magdalene was sold to IFC Films.